7 Tips for Registering Your Car for TV Work

 There are many ways to get booked by Central Casting, including getting cast as a Background Actor or Stand-In and by registering your car for TV work.
-Check out these tips for how to get your car on the set of a movie or TV show.
+Check out these tips for how to get your car on the set of a movie or TV show when production resumes.

 Even if registering your car for TV work is your ultimate goal, you will still have to register yourself with Central Casting.
 When we book cars for our projects, we don’t book the car itself, but the person with the car.
 The first step is to register at one of our Los Angeles, New York, Georgia, or Louisiana offices.
 Once registered, you can submit for roles and get booked with your car on movies, TV shows, and many other types of productions.